sriramab/gamamanual/WikiOnly/OperatorsLZ.md

 ```

-  * "filename": the filename of the file containing the network, "edges_specy": the species of edges, "vertices_specy": the species of vertices
+  * "filename": the filename of the file containing the network, "edges_species": the species of edges, "vertices_specy": the species of vertices

 ```
 graph<myVertexSpecy,myEdgeSpecy> myGraph <- load_graph_from_file(